deepjoy386/html-resume/README.md

 # html-resume
-Just a basic html website, to get start with my web dev journey.
+Just a basic html website, to get started with my web dev journey.